blackmann/home-archive-2022-01/README.md

-# The home 🏠 I'm finally sticking with
+# The home 🏠 I'm finally living in

 I have settled for this simplified but carefully crafted homepage for myself.
 I built a custom generator you can locate at `tools/myjekyllripoff` (written in Rust 🦀) to allow templating and quick content creation.